News

 Access Creative College

 Boasting ex-students including Ed Sheeran, Jess Glynne, Rita Ora and JP Cooper, Bristol Creative Industries member Access Creative College is a national college for young people looking for a career in the creative industries.
-It offers college courses in subjects including games, music, media, graphic design, videography and events production.
+It offers courses at various levels in subjects including games, animation and video effects, graphic and digital design, film, software development, video and photography and music technology.

 In summer 2021, Access Creative College opened a new £5m games and media campus in Bristol city centre.
 It’s on the site of the former Bristol Bierkeller, host to Nirvana’s first ever UK gig, Slipknot, The Stone Roses and Arctic Monkeys.
 Facilities include a games lab, green screen studio, music tech suites, digital recording studio and band rehearsal studio.